aaron-grau/curic/capstone/readings/mvp-list.md

 * Logged in users can persist their data
 * Share charts with other users
 * Supports JSON, TSV, and CSV formats
-* Bonus: Premium users can create relational databases from their data sources
+* *Bonus*: Premium users can create relational databases from their data sources